lmas/thesis/time.md

     6 h looking up the original DAMP implementation (in matlab) and then comparing it with an unofficial python version (their outputs match up to 9 significant digits).
-    2 h looking at the previous STAMP algo, for it's streaming "online" properties, and comparing that against DAMP.
+    2 h looking at the previous STAMP algo, for its streaming "online" properties, and comparing that against DAMP.
 Hard to find any reference implementations for STAMP.